sunshine-protocol/sunshine/book/src/open.md

-# Shared Open Infrastructure Problems
+# Shared Open Problems

 The following open problems are shared by the Web3 space.
 Our ability to collaboratively fund development on critical infrastructure decides the direction of this technology.

-*Will blockchain forever remain a meme?
-A confusing outcome of incredible wealth redistribution at a confusing time in human history.
-Will its effects fails to reach outside the limited purview of gambling and alt trading?
-Or, is this our chance to empower humanity with the tools to express collective opinions and unequivocally enforce outcomes?!*

 ## Substrate Warp Sync